-Your supervisor Carol has asked you to lead an activity for your group of five elementary-aged kids tomorrow afternoon.
-You'll be co-teaching it with your colleague José, but you're ultimately responsible for getting the lesson planned and completed successfully.
-José hasn't been doing great at work lately because his confidence took a dent when a lesson he taught last week really flopped.
-You want to get the work done, but you know you can't pull off the lesson without his help.
+- Your supervisor Carol has asked you to lead an activity for a group of adults learning how to sew. - You'll be co-teaching it with your colleague José, but you're ultimately responsible. - José hasn't been doing great at work lately because his confidence took a dent when a lesson he taught last week really flopped. - You want to get the work done, but you know you can't pull off the lesson without his help.